 Eight GIANT Word Winder, 3 GIANT Early Learner, and 2 GIANT Math Winder games are headed to classrooms and libraries in 8 U.S. States and Canada: Alabama, California, Illinois, Michigan, Minnesota, New Jersey, North Carolina, Wisconsin, and Victoria B.C., Canada.
 Thank you to everyone who has supported our GIANT Games fund.

 If you'd like to help us get games into more schools click here.

 Visit Savory Spice Shop in Lincoln Square during the month of February to receive a free sample seasoning of your choice and support The David L Hoyt Education Foundation.
 Show crossword flyer below for free sample and 10% of your pre-tax purchase will help continue our efforts to spread games and programming throughout the community.
 Thank you!

 Hello!
-I’m Krista, the latest addition to the David L. Hoyt Education Foundation team.
-I recently began my senior year at Loyola University Chicago, pursuing a bachelor’s degree in public relations with a minor in international studies.
+My name is Winifred and I am a new addition to the David L. Hoyt Education Foundation team.
+I am a senior year at the University of Illinois at Chicago, pursuing a dual bachelor’s degree in English and Public Health with a minor in Business.